ONLINE NEWS

 The court also found that Marrogi had his human rights breached on a number of occasions when he was strip searched in prison.

-The judgment hinged on what constitutes “open air”, and whether the cell yards and exercise areas in many high-protection units in Victorian prisons were providing the minimum one hour outside that the Corrections Act requires.
+The judgment hinged on what constitutes “open air”, and whether the cell yards and exercise areas in many high-security and management units in Victorian prisons were providing the minimum one hour outside that the Corrections Act requires.

 After visiting the prison units in question in person, Justice Harris found that those incarcerated at the Acacia, Olearia and Melaleauca Units at Barwon Prison, and the Exford and Loss of Privileges Units at MRC, were being denied their right to have one hour per day in the “open air”.